awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 For information about downloading certificates, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.
 For more information about using SSL with MySQL, see [Updating applications to connect to MySQL DB instances using new SSL/TLS certificates](ssl-certificate-rotation-mysql.md)\.

-MySQL uses yaSSL for secure connections in the following versions:
-+ MySQL version 5\.7\.19 and earlier 5\.7 versions
-+ MySQL version 5\.6\.37 and earlier 5\.6 versions

-MySQL uses OpenSSL for secure connections in the following versions:
+MySQL uses OpenSSL for secure connections\.
-+ MySQL version 8\.0
-+ MySQL version 5\.7\.21 and higher 5\.7 versions
-+ MySQL version 5\.6\.39 and higher 5\.6 versions

 Amazon RDS for MySQL supports Transport Layer Security \(TLS\) versions 1\.0, 1\.1, and 1\.2\.
 The following table shows the TLS support for MySQL versions\.

 ****